Forensics on Phone Proves Defendant was not Texting

 Honest…I wasn’t Texting!

-A forensics examination of Paniagua’s phone verified he was not texting at the time of the stop, and the 7th Circuit ruled, therefore, that the arresting officer lacked probable cause for the stop in the first place.
+A forensic examination of Paniagua’s phone verified he was not texting at the time of the stop, and the 7th Circuit ruled, therefore, that the arresting officer lacked probable cause for the stop in the first place.
 Claiming “the government appears to recognize no limit to the grounds on which police may stop a driver,” Judge Richard A. Posner reminded the police that it is virtually impossible to detect whether or not someone is texting by simply observing them with a mobile phone in their hand.
 Other lawful activities which are permitted under the Indiana statute (holding a cell phone while looking at it and tapping the screen with a thumb or finger while observing a GPS map, for example) would have the same general appearance as texting.
 The mere “possibility” that a driver is texting and driving does not constitute probable cause for a traffic stop, and therefore, the five pounds of heroin discovered in the trunk of Paniagua’s car is not admissible as evidence.
 Conviction overturned.

 Well, years ago it would have been difficult to imagine that a heroin conviction could be overturned by proving a defendant was not texting.
-This case illustrates the power of digital evidence and its application to such a wide-array of cases.
+This case illustrates the power of digital evidence and its application to such a wide array of cases.
 As mobile devices are used to perform an ever increasing number of our daily tasks, it is clear that those devices will be far more likely in the future to contain relevant electronic evidence.

 We recently conducted a forensic exam on a mobile phone in which we concluded that the deceased victim of an automobile accident was perusing his “Pandora” music application when he slammed into the back of a parked truck, killing himself instantly.
 The result?
 A massive reduction in the settlement his estate received from the truckers insurance company.